 Beyond environmental changes, the most effective meltdown prevention addresses the root cause: nervous system dysregulation.
 When your child’s nervous system operates in a balanced state rather than stuck in sympathetic dominance, their capacity to handle daily stressors increases dramatically.

-This is where Neurologically-Focused Chiropractic Care becomes preventive rather than reactive, using advanced INSiGHT scanning technology to identify patterns of nervous system stress, then addressing the underlying imbalances before they manifest as frequent meltdowns.
+This is where Neurologically-Focused Chiropractic Care becomes preventive rather than reactive, using advanced INSiGHT scanning technology to identify patterns of nervous system stress and address underlying imbalances before they manifest as frequent meltdowns or daily restraint collapse.

 How to Help During a Meltdown